elsayedelmandoh/elsayedelmandoh/README.md

 - 💡 I'm continuously improving my leadership and entrepreneurship skills to become a more effective leader.<br>
 - 📊 I seek a role where I can apply these skills to plan, manage, and execute projects in a supportive team environment.<br>
 - 🌱 I enjoy learning and keeping up with the latest advancements in the field.<be>
-- 💬 Ask me about **Feel free to ask me about anything related to machine learning, deep learning, or natural language processing.**
+- 💬 Ask me about **anything related to machine learning, deep learning, or natural language processing.**
 - 👨‍💻 All of my projects are available at [repos](https://github.com/elsayedelmandoh?tab=repositories)

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=elsayedelmandoh&theme=discord" alt="elsayedelmandoh" /></a> </p>